Understanding People Search Services in England

 How accurate are online people search results in England?

-Online people search accuracy in England varies significantly based on data sources and recency.
+Online people search accuracy in England varies based on data sources and recency.
 Official sources like the electoral roll and Companies House are highly accurate but may not be current.
 Commercial databases can be 60-90% accurate, depending on how recently they've been updated.
 Social media and public records searches are only as accurate as the information people choose to share publicly.

 What information do I need to find someone in England?